-In January and February 2007, the Company raised an aggregate of \$2,500,000 through the private placement of 250,000 units at a price of \$10.00 per unit to 35 accredited investors (the "January 2007 private placement").
-Each unit was comprised of two shares of the Company's common stock, one redeemable seven-year warrant to purchase one share of common stock at a purchase price of \$8.00 per share and one non-redeemable seven-year warrant to purchase price of \$8.00 per share.
-The Company issued an aggregate of 500,000 shares of common stock, and warrants to purchase up to an aggregate of 500,000 shares of common stock at an exercise price of \$8.00 per share.
-Emerging Growth Equities, Ltd ("EGE"), the placement agent for the January 2007 private placement, received a cash fee equal to \$171,275 and was entitled to expense reimbursement not to exceed \$50,000.
-The Company also issued to EGE redeemable seven-year warrants to purchase 34,355 shares of common stock at a purchase price of \$5.00 per share, redeemable seven-year warrants to purchase 17,127 shares of common stock at a purchase price of \$8.00 per share and non-redeemable seven-year warrants to purchase 17,127 shares of common stock at a purchase price of \$8.00 per share and non-redeemable seven-year warrants to purchase 17,127 shares of common stock at a purchase price of \$8.00 per share.
+In January and February 2007, the Company raised an aggregate of \$2,500,000 through the private placement of 2,500,000 units at a price of \$1.00 per unit to 35 accredited investors (the "January 2007 private placement").
+Each unit was comprised of two shares of the Company's common stock, one redeemable seven-year warrant to purchase one share of common stock at a purchase price of \$.80 per share and one non-redeemable seven-year warrant to purchase one share of common stock at a purchase price of \$.80 per share.
+The Company issued an aggregate of 5,000,000 shares of common stock, and warrants to purchase up to an aggregate of 5,000,000 shares of common stock at an exercise price of \$0.80 per share.
+Emerging Growth Equities, Ltd ("EGE"), the placement agent for the January 2007 private placement, received a cash fee equal to \$171,275 and is entitled to expense reimbursement not to exceed \$50,000.
+The Company also issued to EGE redeemable seven-year warrants to purchase 343,550 shares of common stock at a purchase price of \$.50 per share, redeemable seven-year warrants to purchase 171,275 shares of common stock at a purchase price of \$.80 per share and non-redeemable seven-year warrants to purchase 171,275 shares of common stock at a purchase price of \$.80 per share.
 Pursuant to the terms of the January 2007 private placement, the Company was obligated to prepare and file, no later than ten days after the filing of the Company's Annual Report on Form 10-K, a registration statement with the SEC to register the shares of common stock issued to the investors and the shares of common stock underlying the warrants issued to the investors and to EGE.
 Such registration statement was filed with the SEC on February 7, 2007.
 The January 2007 private placement was conditioned upon entry by the Company's Board of Directors and executive officers into a lock-up agreement, pursuant to which such directors and officers will not, without the consent of EGE, sell or transfer their common stock until the earlier of: (a) six months following the effective date of the registration statement filed to register the shares underlying the units, or (b) twelve months following the sale of the units.
 This registration statement was declared effective by the SEC on April 25, 2007.